 — Booklist, starred review

 Anthony Ray Hinton was released in April 2015 after spending 30 years on Alabama’s death row for a crime he did not commit.
-He was released with the help of the Equal Justice Initiative, where he serves as EJI’s Community Educator and travels both nationally and internationally to speak about his experience.
+He was released with the help of the Equal Justice Initiative, where he serves as EJI’s Community Educator.
+Please note: the venue has changed to Seattle First Baptist Church.

 Hinton has spoken at dozens of universities and conferences over the last two and half years and is an incredibly compelling speaker and powerful advocate for changes to the criminal justice system.
 More information about his story is available here.
 His inspirational memoir, The Sun Does Shine, How I Found Life and Freedom on Death Row was released March 27, 2018.
 In June 2018, Oprah chose The Sun Does Shine for her Book Club.